 American Bridge was prime superstructure contractor for the original Tappan Zee Bridge crossing the Hudson River above New York City.
 Although plans for this new bridge began in the 1920’s, construction didn’t start until March of 1952.
 Construction was completed in 1955.

-The superstructure of the 52-span, 18,343’ Straits of Mackinac Bridge was completed by American Bridge in 1957.
-This bridge remains one of the longest total suspended spans in the world, and was elected a National Historic Civil Engineering Landmark on August 12, 2010 by the American Society of Civil Engineers.
+In 1957, American Bridge fabricated and erected the entire 47 span superstructure for the Straits of Mackinac Bridge.
+The 18,343-foot-long bridge remains one of the longest total suspended spans in the world.
+It was elected to be a National Historic Civil Engineering Landmark on August 12, 2010 by the American Society of Civil Engineers.

 American Bridge has had a long history with the US Space Program; constructing wind tunnels, lab buildings, launch complexes, and rocket assembly buildings.
 In 1964, American Bridge completed the superstructure for the Vehicle Assembly Building at Kennedy Space Center.
 At 3.7 million cubic meters, this building remains one of the largest in the world.